 For example, Her Packing List is a huge review site for female travel gear.
 In their Kanken review, they answer questions about whether the backpack is waterproof, washable, and fits a laptop.

 In general, one of the easiest ways to figure out what's important to readers (such as those decision-making factors mentioned by Google, or quantitative measurements you can collect for yourself) is to look at Amazon's sales pages and compare it to your product review.

 For example, here's what Amazon's sales page for the Kindle Paperwhite looks like:

 You can immediately see which key points Amazon wants to drive home: no glare, storage space, battery life, and ability to read outdoors.

 All aspects you can then cover in your product review!
-Similarly, if you're doing a product roundup, you can get inspiration from the comparison tables that Amazon includes on their product pages, too.
+Similarly, if you're doing a product roundup review, you can get inspiration from the comparison tables that Amazon includes on their product pages, too.